lucastercas/cicd-template/README.md

 4. Jenkins
 5. Docker in Docker

-The first one, `traefik`, is a reverse proxy, that acts as a loadbalander and dns. `gitlab` are `sonarqube`, and the `Jenkins` is my own image, that contains extra packages, python modules and jenkins plugins which can be found on [Docker Hub](https://hub.docker.com/r/lucastercas/jenkins) and on [GitHub](https://github.com/lucastercas/docker-images).
+The first one, `traefik`, is a reverse proxy that acts as a loadbalander and dns. `gitlab` and `sonarqube` are self explanatory, and the `Jenkins` is my own image, that contains extra packages, python modules and jenkins plugins which can be found on [Docker Hub](https://hub.docker.com/r/lucastercas/jenkins) and on [GitHub](https://github.com/lucastercas/docker-images).

-The `jenkins` also points its `DOCKER_HOST` environment variable to the last container, to use it as the engine to run docker images.
+The `jenkins` one points its `DOCKER_HOST` environment variable to the `docker-in-docker` service, to use it as the engine to run docker images.
-The last one is a `docker-in-docker` container, which is an image that allows you to run a docker container inside another docker container.
+This last service, the `docker-in-docker` container, is an image that allows you to run a docker container inside another docker container.
 It is used to run the docker agents of jenkin, so each time a jenkins agent is run, there are 3 containers: the jenkins one, the docker-in-docker one, and inside it the jenkins agent one.

 If you don't want to, or don't have a DNS, you can still access the service on its ports, on `localhost`.
 GitLab uses port `2000:80`, Jenkins uses ports `3000:5000` and `3001:8080` and SonarQube uses port `3000:9000`.

 ![Container Diagram](docs/image1.png)